September, 10 2014

 February, 04 2014

 Institute director Charles Kernaghan joined WBEZ Worldview to discuss labor rights violations at Alianza Fashion sweatshop in Guatemala where dozens of American clothing companies and retailers including PVH and Wal-mart made their products.

 January, 23 2014

 Today the Institute for Global Labour and Human Rights and our partner CEADEL in Guatemala are releasing a new report as part of a joint campaign to hold major U.S. and Canadian apparel companies accountable.

 Please sign onto a statement to support a call for legislation that protects workers in global economy.

 Our site uses the YouTube player, which requires that your browser be able to play Adobe Flash objects.

-view this video on the YouTube site, which will launch the iPhone YouTube player.
+If you are seeing this message on an Apple iPhone, you can view this video on the YouTube site, which will launch the iPhone YouTube player.

 Chinese teenagers toil excessive hours for poverty wages as they manufacture the Microsoft peripherals we use.